pegasus-isi/pegasus/doc/sphinx/manpages/pegasus-db-admin.rst

 the MASTER database; or seek for the pegasus.catalog.workflow.url (or pegasus.monitord.output, which is deprecated) property to connect to the WORKFLOW database.
-If none of these properties are found, the tool will connect to the default database
+If none of these properties are found, the tool will connect to the default database.

 The **pegasus-db-admin** tool should always be followed by a **COMMAND** listed below.
 To see the available options for each command, please use